-A: Cancer of the brain is when cancer cells start in the brain.
-There are many types of cancer that can form in the brain.
-The type of brain cancer a person has depends on which cells have become cancerous.
-Brain tumors that occur in childhood are very different from those that occur in adulthood.
+Brain tumors are tumors (abnormal growths of cells) that start in the brain.
+There are many types of tumors that can form in the brain.
+The type of brain tumor a person has depends on which cells have become abnormal.
+Brain tumors that happen in childhood are very different from those that happen in adulthood.

-A: Primary brain tumors are classified by the type of brain cell that makes up the tumor.
+Primary brain tumors are tumors that start first in the brain.
+They are classified by the type of brain cell that makes up the tumor.
 The most common primary brain tumors are called gliomas.
 These begin in the glial, or supportive, tissue of the brain.
 There are many types of gliomas.

-There are other types of brain tumors that do not start in the glial tissue.
+There are other types of primary brain tumors that do not start in the glial tissue.

 Secondary brain tumors are also known as metastatic brain tumors.
-These are cancer cells that started growing in another organ, such as the lung, breast, skin, or kidney, then spread to the brain.
+These are cancer cells that started growing in another organ, like the lung, breast, skin, or kidney, and then spread to the brain.

 Exposure to radiation, from nuclear accidents or from treatment for other tumors

-Long-term exposure to certain chemicals, such as vinyl chloride and petroleum products
+Long-term exposure to certain chemicals, like vinyl chloride and petroleum products

-Certain inherited genetic syndromes, such as neurofibromatosis and Li-Fraumeni syndrome
+Certain inherited genetic syndromes, like neurofibromatosis and Li-Fraumeni syndrome

 Impairment of the immune system, as with AIDS.
-Most of the tumors linked to an immune system defect are primary central nervous system lymphoma.
+Most of the tumors linked to an immune system defect are primary central nervous system lymphomas.

 Trauma is not considered a risk factor for brain tumors.
 Most people who get brain tumors do not have any known risk factors.
 And many people with known risk factors never get the disease.

 Headaches.
-These are usually worse in the morning and become less painful as the day goes on.
+These can be worse in the morning and become less painful as the day goes on.
 About half of people with brain tumors complain of headaches.

 Seizures, which are uncontrollable convulsions of the body